jamesseanwright/the-mathemagician/README.md

 [View online](http://js1k.com/2017-magic/demo/2837)

+## Supported Browsers

+* Chrome
+* Firefox

+I haven't tested it outside of these two browsers, but it _should_ work in Edge and maybe Safari.

+## Minimum Resolution

+Due to the background's scrolling logic, you'll require a minimum viewport width of 1024 pixels.
+Unfortunately, I wasn't able to fix this without surpassing the 1024-byte limit.

 ## Build Script

 I attempted to automate the build process, from initial minification with Closure Compiler to crushing with RegPack.
 However, I was unable to get this to work, plus I reached the stage at which it was easier to work with the minified code directly.